eegsynth/eegsynth/hardware/artnet2neopixel/README.md

 The ESP8266 firmware allows you to configure whether you have RGBW or RGB LEDs and supports many different patterns.

 This hardware works well with the *outputartnet* Python module.

+The Arduino code for the firmware of this device can be found on [github](https://github.com/robertoostenveld/arduino/tree/master/esp8266_artnet_neopixel).